 - Insurance: With all of the narrow roads, stone walls, hedges, small parking spaces and new left driving orientation, I always recommend that you get the full insurance on a rental car.Alternatively, look into your credit card as some cards, such as Chase Sapphire offer full rental car insurance in foreign countries.
 Be sure to bring along proof of this for the rental car company.

 Now that you’ve done all you can to prepare for getting to, driving in and packing for Scotland, it’s time to talk about where you’ll be heading!
-I’ve arranged this trip to begin and end in Edinburgh, where most flights will take you to in Scotland, but you can start this itinerary from anywhere on the map, or skip, add, change direction and alter to your heart’s content!
+I’ve arranged these 7 days in Scotland to begin and end in Edinburgh, where most flights will take you to in Scotland, but you can start this itinerary from anywhere on the map, or skip, add, change direction and alter to your heart’s content!

 Map of the Perfect Scotland Itinerary for 7 days

-I’ve created this interactive map of your 7 day itinerary with directions between cities included.
+I’ve created this interactive map of your 7 days in Scotland with directions between cities included.